-The whole of the state is a pest biosecurity zone for bananas, grape plants, mangoes and sugarcane.
-Do not take banana plants, fruit, soil or items that have been in contact with banana plants into Queensland.
+The whole of the state is a biosecurity zone for bananas, grape plants, mangoes and sugarcane.
+Do not take any plants, soil or items that have been in contact with these plants into Queensland.

 For more information about the following biosecurity zones, please contact the Queensland Department of Agriculture and Fisheries at 13 25 23 or firstname.lastname@example.org.